JetBrains/intellij-sdk-docs/code_samples/README.md

 Learn how to build plugins using IntelliJ Platform SDK for the [JetBrains products][jb:products] by experimenting with our code samples.
 These samples show you how features work and help you jumpstart your plugins.

-There is also [IntelliJ Platform Plugin Template][gh:template] project available, which is a repository that provides a pure boilerplate template.
-Plugin Template makes it easier to create a new plugin project by preconfiguring the project scaffold and CI using GitHub Actions, linking to the proper documentation pages, and keeping everything organized.
+There is also [IntelliJ Platform Plugin Template][gh:template] project available.

 ## Structure

 Code Samples depend on the [IntelliJ Platform SDK][docs] and [Gradle][docs:gradle] as a build system.

-The main plugin definition file is stored in the `plugin.xml` file, which is created accordingly to the [Plugin Configuration File documentation][docs:plugin.xml].
+The main plugin definition file is stored in the `plugin.xml` file, which is created according to the [Plugin Configuration File documentation][docs:plugin.xml].
 It describes definitions of the actions, extensions, or listeners provided by the plugin.